-We celebrate Holy Communion at All Saints’ on the second Sunday of the month at 11:15 am and on the fourth Sunday of the month at 9:30 am.
+Currently, we celebrate Holy Communion at All Saints’ on the first Sunday of the month at 4:00.
 If you have not been to Holy Communion before then we invite you to come forward and someone will pray a simple prayer of blessing with you.
 The stewards will tell you where to stand – just follow the person in front of you.

 If you are visiting from another church and you would normally receive the bread and wine in your home church you are welcome to receive here.
 As a rule, in the Anglican Church, young people would be confirmed before receiving bread and wine.
 However, if they wish, Christian parents can share their bread with their children.
 We provide non-alcoholic wine and gluten-free wafers - just ask.

 Usually, our Sunday morning services are followed by refreshments in the hall adjacent to the church.
 Please stay and enjoy these with us.

 How can I find out more about what happens at All Saints’?